maihd/yolo/Programming/YoloLanguage.md

 - Data structure is transparent, no hidding anythings from hacker.
 - Prefer free function over methods.
 We just call this functions.
 - Don't use C++ runtime wrapper for C runtime includes (<cstdio>, <cmath>, etc.), use C runtime instead (<stdio.h>, <math.h>, etc.)
+- Don't use RTTI
-- Don't use RTTI, exceptions
+- Don't use exceptions
 > Exception handling is the only C++ language feature which requires significant support from a complex runtime system, and it's the only C++ feature that has a runtime cost even if you don't use it – sometimes as additional hidden code at every object construction, destruction, and try block entry/exit, and always by limiting what the compiler's optimizer can do, often quite significantly.
 Yet C++ exception specifications are not enforced at compile time anyway, so you don't even get to know that you didn't forget to handle some error case!
 And on a stylistic note, the exception style of error handling doesn't mesh very well with the C style of error return codes, which causes a real schism in programming styles because a great deal of C++ code must invariably call down into underlying C libraries.

-Coding convention
+Naming convention
 -----------------

 - Type name: PascalCase